Jesus Never Forgets Us

 Remind John of this!
 Go back and tell John that my ways are higher than his ways.
 The circumstances of life caused John to forget the very truths he had proclaimed.
 Keeping our eyes on Jesus allows the trials of the world to reinforce the Truth of Jesus rather than undermine it.
 They still hurt, but they don’t compare with the power of Jesus.

-God Loves Us Even in Our Doubt
+God Loves Us Despite Our Doubt

 This could have been enough.
 Jesus as God could have left it here, I am God, get in line John.
 That should be enough for any of us.
 Jesus is entitled to our complete worship by right as God.
 He has earned our faith.
 But Jesus by His nature is even better than anything we could ever expect.
 He just doesn’t prove He is Lord and remind John of his power.
 Jesus continues and expresses His love for John: